jupyterhub/jupyterhub/docs/getting-started.md

 details.

 The Hub service talks to the proxy via a REST API on a secondary port, whose network interface and port can be configured separately.
-By default, this REST API listens on localhost ponly.
-If you want to run the proxy separate from the Hub, you may need to configure this ip and port with:
+By default, this REST API listens on localhost only.
+If you want to run the Proxy separate from the Hub, you may need to configure this IP and port with:

 ```python
 # ideally a private network address